 How does Slack handle emergency requests?

-If you have an emergency involving danger of death or serious physical injury and you believe Slack has data that may be necessary to mitigate that harm authorized law enforcement personnel should contact us at email@example.com and we will assess the request.
+If you have an emergency involving danger of death or serious physical injury and you believe Slack has data that may be necessary to mitigate that harm, authorised law enforcement personnel should contact us at email@example.com and we will assess the request.

 Third parties seeking data should contact the Slack workspace owner directly.
 Wherever possible, we encourage parties to manage their requests without our involvement.
 Workspace owners should be able to run their own export in order to comply with an appropriate legal request.
 If you need assistance with those exports, the primary owner can contact us to see if they qualify for an export due to legal necessity.

-Please note that the Stored Communications Act, 18 U.S.C. § 2701 et seq., strictly prohibits a provider such as Slack from disclosing the contents of communications to third parties.
+Please note that the Stored Communications Act, section 2701 et seq. of Title 18 USC, strictly prohibits a provider such as Slack from disclosing the contents of communications to third parties.
 A civil subpoena or civil court order is not sufficient under the SCA to obtain content from a Slack workspace.